What is the difference between AEO and GEO?

 Increased AI visibility

-The most obvious benefit of a well-executed AEO/GEO approach is more visibility in answer engine results.
+A well-executed AEO/GEO approach could potentially increase your visibility in answer engine results.
 Depending on your industry, answer engine visibility might cause a direct increase in inbound leads; however, not all industries have seen the same impact from AI search at this point.
 Regardless, with more and more search engines incorporating features like “AI summaries” into their search results, answer engine visibility will likely soon become a standard goal for marketing departments.

 Improved sales methodology